 Paris Agreement aim to limit the increase to 1.5°C helps activists and global NGOs to push countries to change their pledges submitted through NDCs and adopt new ambitious policies.
-Activists can use this commitment to frame actions and campaigns and change climate change.
+Activists can use this commitment to frame actions and campaigns and mitigate climate change.

 Human rights and equity cannot be achieved if developed countries don’t hold their responsibilities.
 Developing countries needs financial, technological and capacity aids to adapt to the effects of climate change.